 - Faculty members will handle formatting issues and minor textual issues during grading.

-- First Offense: A paper exhibiting blatant textual issues will receive a failing grade.
+- First Offense: Any submitted work exhibiting academic dishonesty will receive a failing grade.
 The faculty member will confront the student privately and make sure that the student understands the offense.
-The faculty member will keep a copy of the paper, a copy of the supporting proof of the plagiarism, and other pertinent documentation of the offense notice and record of the offense will be given to the School Dean and the Academic Vice President.
+The faculty member will keep a copy of the submitted work, a copy of the supporting proof of the cheating, and other pertinent documentation of the offense.
+Notice and record of the offense will be given to the School Dean and the Academic Vice President.
 That documentation will be kept on file in the Academic Office.
 The Office of Student Development (OSD) will be notified.

 - Second Offense: A second offense in any course by the same student will result in a failing grade for the course where the second offense occurred.
 The School Dean and the Academic Vice President will be notified, the documentation of this offense will be added to their Academic Office file, and OSD will be notified.

-- Third Offense: In any course by the same student will result in dismissal from the school.
+- Third Offense: A third offense in any course by the same student will result in dismissal from the school.
 The School Dean and the Academic Vice President will be notified, the documentation of this offense will be added to their Academic Office file, and OSD will be notified.
 The student may apply for re-admission to the school upon demonstrated evidence of personal growth.